How To Stage Your Home To Sell (With Tips)

 Walk through your home and try to imagine seeing it for the first time.
 But don't strip it completely bare – a sterile setting is probably even less appealing!

-Staging a home for sale isn't limited to the interiors
+Staging a house for sale isn't limited to the interiors

 When prospective buyers come to cast their eye over your abode, it's not the living or dining room they see first.
-So, you need to ensure the exterior is appealing enough to entice people to leave their car and come in for an inspection.
+So, you must ensure the exterior is appealing enough to entice people to leave their car and come in for an inspection.

 Gutters should be clean and eaves free of flaking paint or stains.
 Invest in some plants, a garden chair or doormat, while blasting the pavers with a high-pressure hose can work wonders.
 Add a new letterbox and updated outdoor light fixtures – and you are almost there.
 Be sure that the street or unit number is clearly visible, as you don't want anyone missing out on attending the open home.